codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/freestyle.md

     - ls /my-own-config-folder-injected # Special volume just for this container
     - cat /my-own-config-folder-injected/custom.txt
     volumes:
     - ./my-config:/my-own-config-folder-injected
 ```

-When the second steps runs the `custom.txt` is available both at `/codefresh/volume/my-config` (the shared volume of all steps) as well as the `/my-own-config-folder-injected` which was mounted specifically for this step.
+When the second steps runs, the `custom.txt` file is available both at `/codefresh/volume/my-config` (the shared volume of all steps) as well as the `/my-own-config-folder-injected` folder which was mounted specifically for this step.